-1. Add the milk, cream, and 1/2 cup of the sugar to a large saucepan.
+- Warm the milk, cream, and some of the sugar.
+Add the milk, heavy cream, and 1/2 cup of sugar to a medium saucepan.
 Over medium heat, warm the mixture until it is very warm (175 degrees), about 5 minutes.

-3. Remove from heat and stir in the vanilla and salt.
-Strain the mixture using a stainer or cheesecloth set over a large bowl.
-Allow to cool at room temperature, then cover and place in fridge until very cold- at least 6 hours, up to overnight.
+- Strain and chill.
+Remove from heat and stir in the vanilla and salt.
+Strain the mixture using a strainer or cheesecloth set over a large bowl.
+Allow to cool at room temperature, then cover and place in the fridge until very cold- at least 6 hours, up to overnight.

-4. Remove custard from fridge and set up ice cream maker, according to manufacturer's instructions.
-Churn until it is the consistency of soft serve ice cream, then add the crushed peppermints 1/4 cup at a time.
+- Churn and add candies.
+Remove custard from fridge and set up ice cream maker, according to manufacturer's instructions.
+Churn until it is the consistency of soft-serve ice cream, then add the crushed candy cane 1/4 cup at a time

-5. Cover and refreeze 2-4 hours until hardened.
+- Freeze until firm.
+Cover and refreeze for 2-4 hours until hardened.
 Scoop and serve.
-Will last up to week in the freezer.
+It will last up to a week in the freezer.